Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Results

 Next, we consider a case where the system is coupled to a finite-dimensional reservoir.
 The Hamiltonian of the composite system is expressed as $H_t=H_S(t)+H_{SR}(t)+H_R$, representing the sum of the Hamiltonians for the system, the interaction, and the reservoir, respectively.
 Note that both $H_S$ and $H_{SR}$ can be time-dependent, whereas $H_R$ remains fixed.
 The initial state of the composite system is of a product form $\varrho_0=\varrho_S\otimes\pi_R$, where $\pi_R=e^{-\beta H_R}/\tr e^{-\beta H_R}$ is the Gibbs thermal state at inverse temperature $\beta$.
 The composite system undergoes a unitary transformation and its final state reads $\varrho_\tau=U(\varrho_S\otimes\pi_R)U^\dagger$, where $U\coloneqq\mca{T}\exp\qty(-i\int_0^\tau\dd{t}H_t)$ is the unitary operator and $\mca{T}$ denotes the time-ordering operator.
 It was shown that irreversible entropy production can be expressed as a correlation between the system and the reservoir as \cite{Esposito.2010.NJP}

 where $\varrho_S(t)=\tr_R\varrho_t$ and $\mca{D}(\varrho\|\sigma)\coloneqq\tr{\varrho(\ln\varrho-\ln\sigma)}$ is the quantum relative entropy of state $\varrho$ with respect to state $\sigma$.

-We note that dealing with non-Markovian dynamics presents technical challenges, particularly because the entropy production rate can become negative due to information back-flow from the reservoir to the system.
-Furthermore, the structure of quantum jumps in non-Markovian dynamics is far more elusive compared to that in Markovian dynamics, which obstructs a clear-cut definition of the kinetic contribution.
+We introduce the cost for general non-Markovian dynamics.
+It is important to highlight that non-Markovian dynamics pose substantial technical challenges.
+In particular, two key distinctions from the Markovian case arise: (i) the entropy production rate can become negative due to information back-flow from the reservoir to the system, and (ii) the structure of quantum jumps in non-Markovian dynamics is far more elusive compared to that in Markovian dynamics, which obstructs a clear-cut definition of the kinetic contribution.
 These facts indicate that the approach developed in the Markovian context is not applicable in this case.
+As a consequence, it is naturally expected that the conventional form of the cost should be modified appropriately.
 To address this issue, we alternatively consider the cost defined in terms of entropy production as follows:

 where $\lambda$ represents the smallest eigenvalues of the initial state $\varrho_0$ of the composite system, and $\Psi$ is the inverse function of $\psi(x)$ defined over $[0,+\infty]$ as